Back

 Public Response

-The comment section on Smart's post has been filled with praise.
-Users called her "an inspiration," a "powerhouse," and "a survivor who has taken her power back."
+The comment section on Smart's social media post included praise from users who called her "an inspiration," a "powerhouse," and "a survivor who has taken her power back."

-One comment captured the sentiment perfectly: "Now your strength is visible on the outside, too."
+One comment stated: "Now your strength is visible on the outside, too."